s1902005/s1902005.github.io/index.md

 Hey, I'm Will, and I teach piano, violin & music theory in Edinburgh.
 Whether you are an aspiring virtuoso or want a more relaxed approach to lessons, I would be delighted to teach you!

-I'm based in Newington; I either teach from my flat or am willing to travel to Morningside, Haymarket, New Town or Abbeyhill.
+I'm based in Newington and will provide lessons in your own home; I'm willing to travel to Morningside, Haymarket, New Town or Abbeyhill.
 I can also teach music theory or ear training online if you are further afield.

+> *Note*: I hold an enhanced DBS certificate.

 ---